Maury Muehleisen: Guitars

 Muehleisen had an enthusiastic preference for Martin Guitars and used a Martin D-18 and D-35 in his studio recordings, both on Gingerbreadd and on Jim Croce's three albums.
 Muehleisen had a natural finger-picking style that accentuated the higher registers of the Martins.
 Eventually both Muehleisen and Croce became some of the early artists to use Ovation guitars, known for the unique synthetic "Lyrachord Bowl" design on the back of the guitar, instruments often seen on their later television appearances.
 Muehleisen also added some electric guitar on I Got a Name.

 Legacy

-September 20, 2006, 33 years to the day after his death, saw the first domestic CD reissue of his Gingerbreadd LP, along with a companion CD, Maury Muehleisen – Before the Ever Since, featuring early home and studio recordings.
+On September 20, 2006, 33 years to the day of Muehleisen's death, the first domestic CD of his Gingerbreadd LP was reissued, along with a companion CD, Maury Muehleisen – Before the Ever Since, featuring early home and studio recordings.
 Liner notes on Gingerbreadd explain the title.
 In addition to early renditions of the original Gingerbreadd song lineup, the companion CD includes Muehleisen's original solo guitar recording of "Salon and Saloon" (the version sung by Croce was accompanied only by Tommy West on piano).

-In an August 12, 2010, article in Inside [New] Jersey magazine, Muehleisen's sister Mary discussed his music and his association with Croce.
+In an August 12, 2010, article in Inside [New] Jersey magazine, Muehleisen's sister, Mary, discussed his music and his association with Croce.